message/iata/AE.md

 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities.
+14. A negative COVID-19 RT-PCR test result issued in United Arab Emirates presented upon departure from United Arab Emirates can be accepted for re-entry into Dubai (DXB) or Al Maktoum (DWC) if it meets the specific requirements based on the departure country.
-14. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Botswana, Brazil, Burundi, Cambodia, Cameroon, Chad, Chile, Colombia, Congo, Congo (Dem.
+15. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia and Herzegovina, Botswana, Brazil, Burundi, Cambodia, Cameroon, Chad, Chile, Colombia, Congo, Congo (Dem.
 Rep.), Cote d'Ivoire, Djibouti, Egypt, Eritrea, Eswatini, Ethiopia, Georgia, Ghana, Guinea, India, Indonesia, Iran, Iraq, Jordan, Kenya, Kyrgyzstan, Lebanon, Lesotho, Liberia, Mauritania, Mexico, Morocco, Mozambique, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Philippines, Russian Fed., Rwanda, Senegal, Sierra Leone, Slovakia, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia or Zimbabwe are subject to a COVID-19 RT-PCR test upon arrival and quarantine until the test result is ready.
-15. Nationals of United Arab Emirates, their first degree family members and their accompanying domestic workers entering Dubai (DXB) or Al Maktoum (DWC) are subject to a COVID-19 RT-PCR test upon arrival.
+16. Nationals of United Arab Emirates, their first degree family members and their accompanying domestic workers entering Dubai (DXB) or Al Maktoum (DWC) are subject to a COVID-19 RT-PCR test upon arrival.
-16. Passengers entering Abu Dhabi (AUH), Ras Al Khaimah (RKT) or Sharjah (SHJ) are subject to a COVID-19 PCR test upon arrival.
+17. Passengers entering Abu Dhabi (AUH), Ras Al Khaimah (RKT) or Sharjah (SHJ) are subject to a COVID-19 PCR test upon arrival.
-17. Passengers could be subject to quarantine.
+18. Passengers could be subject to quarantine.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), AstraZeneca (SK Bioscience), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V.
-18. Visa on arrival facilities at Abu Dhabi (AUH) restarted.
+19. Visa on arrival facilities at Abu Dhabi (AUH) restarted.
-19. Expired residence permits issued by the United Arab Emirates that have been extended until December 2020 are accepted for entry.
+20. Expired residence permits issued by the United Arab Emirates that have been extended until December 2020 are accepted for entry.
 Passengers must present proof of the extended validity.
-20. Nationals of Korea (Rep.) traveling under the Fast Track program must have an 'Isolation Exemption Certificate'.
+21. Nationals of Korea (Rep.) traveling under the Fast Track program must have an 'Isolation Exemption Certificate'.
-21. Passengers are not allowed to transit through Abu Dhabi (AUH) for more than 24 hours.
+22. Passengers are not allowed to transit through Abu Dhabi (AUH) for more than 24 hours.
 Passengers must have a confirmed airside hotel booking if their transit time exceeds 12 hours.
-22. Nationals of Nigeria must have a return ticket, and a hotel booking or proof of accommodation address for the period of intended stay.
+23. Nationals of Nigeria must have a return ticket, and a hotel booking or proof of accommodation address for the period of intended stay.
 - This does not apply to passengers with a resident visa.
-23. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
+24. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
-24. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
+25. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
-25. Passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
+26. Passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
 This will generate a QR code which must be presented before departure and upon arrival.
 - This does not apply to nationals of United Arab Emirates.
 </p>